• Skip to primary navigation

 I recommend starting with pieces of ribbon that are at least 6 yards long.

-Basic satin ribbon is pretty inexpensive – this project is all about the time you put into it, not the cost in dollars.
-I think it’s better to waste a few feet of ribbon than the hour you put into perfecting the technique and making a lei!
-Okay, so maybe not a whole hour, but still.
+Basic satin ribbon is pretty inexpensive.
+This project is all about the time you put into it, not the cost in dollars.
+I think it's better to waste a few feet of ribbon than the 45-ish minutes you put into perfecting the technique and making a lei!
 Cut your ribbons at least 6 yards long, preferably 7 or even 8.

 How to make a 4 strand Hawaiian ribbon lei - video ribbon lei tutorial